kachkaev/njt/README.md

 <a href="https://njt.vercel.app">njt.vercel.app</a>
 </p>

-Are you typing npm package names in your search engine to then manually navigate to their source, homepage, changelog, versions and so on? 🕐🕑🕒🕓🕔
+Do you type package names in your search engine and then navigate to their source, homepage, changelog and so on? 🕐🕑🕒🕓🕔

-[Save five seconds thousands of times](https://xkcd.com/1205/) by quickly jumping to the right URL!
+[Save five seconds thousands of times](https://xkcd.com/1205/) by quickly jumping to the right URL:
-Here is a magic spell to remember:

 ```txt
 🐸✨🐸✨🐸